ecg-icas/icas/src/source/reference/put-campaign-linkedads.rst

  * - Content-Type
    - ``application/sellside.campaign-linkedads-list-v1+json; charset=utf-8``

 Adds multiple linkedAds to the campaign.
-Overwrites existing linkedAds with same adIds.
+Overrides existing linkedAds with same adIds.
 If successful, the server responds with `HTTP 200`.

 .. include:: ../examples/put-campaign-linkedads-list-v1-example.rst

+In the example above, the first linkedAd has no overrides, it merely links the ad to the campaign; the second linkedAd overrides the cpc value that the campaign may have as a setting; the third linkedAd overrides any campaign budgets with ones specific for that ad.